mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/01.Overview/docs.md

 the inactive partition on a new update or roll back if the active partition does not boot.
 On a successful update, the partitions swaps roles.

-The persistent data partition stores data requiring preservation through system updates.
+The persistent data partition stores data requiring preservation through Operating System updates.

 The following figure illustrates an example partition layout: